-Sunbury Day Procedure Unit aspires to uphold the values of Western Health:
+Sunbury Theatre and Day Procedure Unit aspires to uphold the values of Western Health:

 Compassion: we care about the people we look after, about the work that we do and we care about each other